COVID-19 & CHange, INc.

 Is online counseling the same as in-person counseling?

-The answer is no, it is not.
+No, it is not.
 While academicians and researchers may want to carve away at the joints of the science of psychotherapy, trying to understand which techniques and interventions are most successful for particular “disorders,” we believe that the most important factor in determining success in therapy is what is known as the therapeutic alliance (Lynch, 2012), defined by Teyber & Teyber (2011) as a partnership where both counselor and client agree on shared goals, work together on tasks designed to bring a positive outcome, and establish a relationship built on trust, acceptance, and empathy.
 (Ironically, research actually indicates that this is the most critical thing in therapy too!)
 So, in other words, we believe there really is something to sitting in a room with a person you can trust, and feeling what it is like to be with them in that space.

 A Better Question: